byronthecoder/Get_Phase_Tools/readme.md

 where **[envname]** should be substituted by the name of the environment where you want to use Get Phase Tools.

-Update (08/09/2024): in order to use the package with numpy versions >=2, you should change line 12 of getPhaseToolsM.py from 'from PyEMD import EMD_matlab as EMDm' to 'from PyEMD import EMD_matlab_LL as EMDm'.
+Update (08/09/2024): in order to use the package with numpy versions >=2, you should change line 12 of getPhaseToolsM.py from 'from PyEMD import EMD_matlab as EMDm' to 'import EMD_matlab_LL as EMDm'.

 # Usage: